-To our knowledge, as of March 31, 2016, 169,284,236 of our outstanding common shares are held by four record holders in the United States including 134,837,645 common shares held by The Bank of New York Mellon, the depositary of our ADS program.
-The number of our common shares held by The Bank of New York Mellon includes 14,360,275 common shares consisting of shares issued to the depositary bank for bulk issuance of ADSs reserved for future issuances upon the exercise or vesting of awards granted under our share incentive plans and shares repurchased by the company under its 2015 and 2016 repurchase programs, which represents 36.55% of our total outstanding shares (including the aforementioned 14,360,275 common shares).
-None of our shareholders has informed us that he or she is affiliated with a registered broker-dealer or is in the business of underwriting securities.
-We are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.
+To our knowledge, as of March 31, 2017, 150,693,169 of our outstanding common shares are held by four record holders in the United States including 138,693,165 common shares held by The Bank of New York Mellon, the depositary of our ADS program.
+The number of our common shares held by The Bank of New York Mellon includes 23,833,015 common shares consisting of shares issued to the depositary bank for bulk issuance of ADSs reserved for future issuances upon the exercise or vesting of awards granted under our share incentive plans and shares repurchased by the company under its 2015 and 2016 repurchase programs, which represents 37.60% of our total outstanding shares (including the aforementioned 23,833,015 common shares).
+None of our arrangement that may, at a subsequent date, result in a change of control of our company.